mathjax/MathJax-docs/web/configuration.rst

 :attr:`MathJax.config` values for objects that haven't been created yet, but not for ones that have.)

-For some objects, like inpout and output jax, document handlers, and math documents, the local copies of the configuration settings are stored in the :attr:`options` property of the object, and you may be able to set the value there.
+For some objects, like input and output jax, document handlers, and math documents, the local copies of the configuration settings are stored in the :attr:`options` property of the object, and you may be able to set the value there.
 For example,